websanco/liferay-learn/docs/dxp/latest/en/building-applications/objects/building-solutions-with-objects/using-object-data-with-react-charts.md

 1. Click *Execute* to add the data entries to the Object.

 Once you've finished adding data, you can set up the provided React server.
-This includes a FushionChart implementation that makes API calls to X3J8-Object and displays its data.
+This includes a FusionChart implementation that makes API calls to X3J8-Object and displays its data.

 ## Setting Up the React Chart